Comment on page

 A typical interaction follows this workflow:

-on a borrowing contract flashBorrower.sol. - 2.flashBorrower approves flashLender in advance to repay the loan with a fee.
-Then it calls the
+2. flashBorrower approves flashLender in advance to repay the loan with a fee.
+Then it calls the flashLoan(receiver, token, amount, data) function on flashLender which mints a specified amount to the flashBorrower.

-" if its execution was successful.
-The custom logic is thought-up and implemented completely by the EOA. - 4.flashLender then burns the minted loan and stores the fee as surplus.
+4. flashLender then burns the minted loan and stores the fee as surplus.